Danville Plant Completes First Truck Body Order

 Loyal Heritage

-The first Great Dane trailers were 16- to 20-foot-long flatbeds, with single axles and payload capacities of three to six tons.
+The first Great Dane trailers are 16- to 20-foot-long flatbed trailers, with single axles and payload capacities of three to six tons.

-Our country has endured a lot over the years.
-Along the way, Great Dane has been trusted to keep it moving forward, even in times of war.
-During World War II, Great Dane was handpicked to manufacture military-grade trailers.
-With a reputation for building them out of high-tensile steel, Great Dane proved to be the right partner to have, especially with lives on the line.
+Our country has been through a lot over the years.
+Along the way, Great Dane has been trusted to keep it moving forward.
+Even in times of war.
+During World War II, Great Dane is handpicked to manufacture military-grade trailers.
+With a reputation for building them out of high-tensile steel, Great Dane proves to be the right partner to have, especially with lives on the line.

 Army Navy E for Excellence

-Scores of heavy-duty trailers aiding the war effort have earned Great Dane the prestigious Army Navy E For Excellence on five separate occasions.
+With scores of heavy-duty trailers aiding the war effort, Great Dane earns the prestigious Army Navy E For Excellence on five separate occasions.

 As demand for U.S. produce increases, Great Dane innovates.
 Using a gas engine and blower system to circulate air over blocks of ice, Great Dane refrigerated trailers, known simply as reefers, make it possible for thousands of Americans to put fresh fruits and vegetables on the table.

-The National Interstate and Defense Highways Act set limits on the size and weight of trucks and trailers to help preserve our nation’s roadways.
-Great Dane was more than happy to comply.
-In fact, we not only began building our trailers longer and bigger to hold more payload, but we also made them lighter.
+To help preserve our nation’s roadways, the National Interstate and Defense Highways Act sets limits on the size and weight of trucks and trailers.
+Great Dane is more than happy to comply.
+In fact, we not only begin building our trailers longer and bigger to hold more payload, we also make them lighter.

 Westward Expansion